jianhuizhai/PostProcessing/Matplotlib/paper/charge/README.md

 * __unitjog_charge_density.py__ is used to plot charge density of unit jog system.
 * __superjogI_charge_density.py__ is used to plot charge density of super jog I system.
 * __superjogII_charge_density.py__ is used to plot charge density of super jog II system.

+you should give the dislocation position in file that beginned with __DislocInfo___.